 Music became the center of Nick’s universe when he was 9 years old, on February 9, 1964, while watching The Beatles’ first performance on the Ed Sullivan Show.
 He bought his first album, ‘Meet The Beatles’, the very next day, and has been a serious collector ever since.
 Immediately after graduating high school, Nick bought […]

-Tony Baglio combines his decades-long experience as a radio broadcaster and professional musician with his indelible passion for music, to host New Orleans Grooves, a show featuring the music and artists that reflect the rich culture of New Orleans and Southwest Louisiana.
-Join him every Saturday, 6-7 pm on 90.5 WICN!
+Tony Baglio combines his decades-long experience as a radio broadcaster and professional musician with his indelible passion for music, to host New Orleans Grooves, a show featuring the multi-cultural gumbo of rhythms, styles and artists that reflect the collective musical vibe of the Crescent City.

 Ben Young, Artistry of Jazz, 10 pm-midnight, Thursdays.